 Is Deferred Entry of Judgment Available In These Types Of Cases?

 Prostitution doesn’t qualify for deferred entry of judgment program.
 However, in very rare cases, deferred entry of judgment may be possible, but those are very unusual and uncommon.

-If you have more Questions About Prostitution Or Solicitation For A Prostitute Case, call the Law Offices of Arash Hashemi for an initial consultation at (310) 448-1529 and get the information and legal answers you’re seeking.
+If you have more Questions About Prostitution Or Solicitation For A Prostitute Case, call the Law Offices of Arash Hashemi for an initial consultation at (310) 448-1529, or contact us online, and get the information and legal answers you’re seeking.
 Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
 We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.